GregoryUnderscore/Mining-Automation-Miner-Stats/ReadMe.md

 # **Miner Stats for CPU and GPU Miners**

 ### **Summary**
-Pull and save miner statistics for various mining software (cpuminer-opt supported out-of-the-box).
+Pull and save miner statistics for various mining software.
+Cpuminer-opt and SRBMiner are supported out-of-the-box.
+You can add your own setup too for other mining software.
 Various SQL queries can then be utilized to aid in mining automation or predictions.

 ### **Important**
 Pool provider statistics are required for profitability estimates/actuals.
 Before using this, please see the instructions at: https://github.com/GregoryUnderscore/Mining-Automation-ZergPool.com